hamwisk/AMDb/README.md

    ```
 4. Once installation is complete, a desktop shortcut will be created, and AMDb can be launched from the system's program menu.

-For non-Linux systems or running the Python scripts directly, ensure Python is installed on your machine and run the following:
+For running the Python scripts directly, ensure Python is installed on your machine and run the following:
 ```bash
 git clone https://github.com/yourusername/AMDb.git
 cd AMDb